iZettle/api-documentation/pusher-api/pusher-api-tutorial-overview.md

 ## Understand how webhook events work
 The pusher API provides webhooks events for you to listen to activities of the Zettle Go app at a working HTTPS endpoint on your server.

-After you subscribe to webhook events, when an event happens, the pusher API sends a `POST` request with the activity information in a payload to the HTTPS endpoint.
+After you subscribe to webhook events, when an event happens, the pusher API sends a `POST` request with the activity information in a payload to the HTTPS endpoint in real time.

 ### Payloads
 Payloads are response bodies from other APIs, such as the product API.
-The pusher API sends `POST` requests with payloads in the following format:
+The pusher API sends `POST` requests with payloads in the following JSON format:

 ```
 {